thycotic/dsv-docs/sdk/java/index.md

 # DevOps Secrets Vault Java SDK

 The DSV Java SDK is in pre-release and does not come with documentation.
 Thycotic intends it for technically mature organizations interested in creating their own extensions to integrate DSV into their infrastructure.

 Thycotic will provide documentation with a later release of the SDK.

 ## Obtain

-Thycotic’s website provides the [DSV Java SDK for download](https://dsv.thycotic.com/downloads/javasdk).
+Use this link to download the [DSV Java SDK](https://dsv.thycotic.com/downloads/java-sdk/devops-secrets-vault-sdk-1.0.jar).